 Anterior Talofibular Ligament Tear Specialists

 The anterior talofibular ligament (ATFL) is the most commonly injured ligament of the ankle joint.
 Athletes are the most at risk of injuring this ligament which can cause ankle instability, pain and the inability to bear weight on the ankle.
-Anterior talofibular ligament specialists, Doctors Thomas Haytmanek and Jonathon Backus have diagnosed and treated many patients rom Vail, Aspen, Summit County, and Greater Denver communities who have experienced an ATFL injury or tear.
+Anterior talofibular ligament specialists, Doctors Thomas Haytmanek and Jonathon Backus have diagnosed and treated many patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced an ATFL injury or tear.
 If you believe you may have injured foot or ankle, contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is an anterior talofibular ligament tear?

 The anterior talofibular ligament (ATFL) is the most commonly injured ligament of the ankle joint.
 This ligament is found on the lateral portion of the ankle and connects the lateral malleolus to the neck to the talus.
 The anterior talofibular ligament’s main responsibility is to the prevent the foot from sliding forward.
 Athletes are the most at risk of experiencing an anterior talofibular ligament tear.
 These injuries occur when the ankle joint is inverted while the foot is flexed down towards the ground.
-Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating anterior talofibular ligament tears for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating anterior talofibular ligament tears for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.

 What are the symptoms of an anterior talofibular ligament tear?